heyjcollins/docs-tap/getting-started.md

 ##### Set up your IDE

-Now that you have a skeleton workload working, you are ready to iterate on your application and test code changes on the cluster.
+Now that you have a skeleton workload working, you are ready to iterate on your application and test your code changes on the cluster.
 Tanzu Developer Tools for VSCode, VMware Tanzu’s official IDE extension for VSCode, helps you develop & receive fast feedback on the Tanzu Application Platform.